 A short drive up the coast from there is Dogashima, a nice coastal town.
-I recommend Sawada Koen open-air onsen, a public hot spring (1 for male / 1 for female) perched on the top of a cliff with just a basic wooden fence separating you from the ocean below.
-This is an especially great spot to gaze at the sunset.
+I recommend Sawada Koen open-air onsen.
+This is a public hot spring (1 for male / 1 for female) perched on the top of a cliff with just a basic wooden fence separating you from the ocean below.
+Especially, it is a great spot to gaze at the sunset.
 It was time to head inland again to Joren Falls, the largest waterfall in Izu, making the list of Japan’s 100 best waterfalls.
-I was starting to see that Japan likes top 100 lists and we’d now ticked 2 off today!
+Slowly, I was starting to realise that Japan likes top 100 lists and we’d now ticked 2 off today!

 A 5 minute downhill walk from the car park gets you to the falls which are quite spectacular.
 Interestingly, there are many trout in the stream just down from the falls.
 Plus, you’re able to rent a rod and some bait from the store for a fee, and wait for it, whatever you catch is yours to take home, brilliant!.
 There is also a small wasabi farm in the area.
 So, that made perfect sense to order a wasabi soft serve ice cream, and this did not disappoint!
 The smooth ice cream texture with a hint of spicy goodness.